openethereum/pwasm-ethereum/README.md

 [Documentation](https://paritytech.github.io/pwasm-ethereum/pwasm_ethereum/)

-[Parity Wasm Tutorial](https://github.com/paritytech/pwasm-tutorial) - on how to write contracts in Webassembly for Kovan and other Wasm-enabled networks.
+[Parity Wasm Tutorial](https://github.com/paritytech/pwasm-tutorial) - a full fledged tutorial on how to write contracts in Webassembly for Kovan and other Wasm-enabled networks.

 # License